-The Company has generated net operating losses for tax purposes ("NOL") during the years ended December 31, 2013 and 2012 and prior periods which may be used to minimize income taxes paid.
+The Company has generated net operating losses for tax purposes ("NOLs") during the year ended December 31, 2013 and prior periods which may be used to minimize income taxes.
 The following table provides a summary of the NOL activity for the years indicated:

-Yes Year ended December 31,
+Yea Year Ended December 31,

-2014 2013 2012
+2015 2014 2013

-Beginning NOL \$(140,959) \$(136,515) \$(106,939)
+Beginning NOLs \$(109,839) \$(140,959) \$(136,515)

+2014 return to provision adjustment 3,906

-U.S. GAAP income 77,609 51,537 11,030
+U.S. GAAP income 143,665 77,609 51,537

 Tax differences:

-Temporary (1,425) 5,580 (5,633)
+Temporary 11,804 (1,425) 5,580

-Permanent (45,064) (61,561) (37,618)
+Permanent (73,175) (45,064) (61,561)

-Net operating losses expired 2,645
+State taxes (2,431)

-Ending NOL \$(109,839 ) \$(140,959) \$(136,515)
+Ending NOLs \$ (26,070) \$(109,839) \$(140,959)

-Temporary differences are primarily comprised of the timing difference between recognizing expenses for tax purposes and U.S. GAAP purposes associated with rent, stock-based compensation and depreciation of fixed assets.
+Temporary differences are primarily comprised of the timing difference between recognizing expenses for tax purposes and U.S. GAAP purposes associated with rent, stock-based compensation, accrued compensation and depreciation of fixed assets.

-Permanent differences are primarily comprised of the difference between stock-based compensation amounts recognized for tax purposes and previously expensed at the date of grant for U.S. GAAP purposes at the time options are exercised (at the intrinsic value) or restricted stock is vested (at fair value of the share price).
-The Company may record additional NOLs from stock-based compensation awards which have been granted to employees and remain unexercised or unvested as of December 31, 2014.
+Permanent differences are primarily comprised of the difference between stock-based compensation amounts recognized for tax purposes, and previously expensed at the date of grant for U.S. GAAP purposes, at the time options are exercised (at the intrinsic value) or restricted stock is vested (at fair value of the share price).
+The Company may record additional NOLs from stock-based compensation awards which have been granted to employees and remain unexercised or unvested as of December 31, 2015.
 See Note 6 for additional details related to outstanding stock compensation awards.

-The Company's net operating losses generally expire 20 years from the time they are generated.
-In addition, due to the Company incurring a series of changes in ownership as defined by Section 382 under the Internal Revenue Code, the Company is limited as to the amount of NOL it may use in a given year.
+The Company's NOLs generally expire 20 years from the time they are generated.
+In addition, due to the Company incurring a series of changes in ownership as defined by Section 382 under the Internal Revenue Code, the Company is limited as to the amount of NOLs it may use in a given year.
 Prior to the consideration of any limitations imposed due to ownership changes, the Company's available NOLs will expire as follows: